-The Philippine culture is far different and distinctive.
+The Philippine culture is truly unique and sets itself apart from others.
 There’s nothing more thrilling than watching a Filipino horror movie to achieve that eerie feeling.
 Whether a movie junkie or an avid scary movie fan, you’re on the perfect spot to get those goosebumps coming.

 You won’t be disappointed by these top Filipino horror movies.
 But, should we warn you now?
 No!
 Everyone knows that horror movies are not for the weak and that there is no need to keep the lights on while you sleep; you’re just fine and not alone!